 1. Make a list of every bill

-It’s almost impossible to pay all of your bills on time if you don’t know all of your obligations — so identifying all your creditors, vendors and service providers can be a good place to start.
+It’s tough to pay all of your bills on time if you don’t know all of your obligations — so identifying all your creditors, vendors and service providers can be a good place to start.

 2. Find out when your payments are due